aaronlmatch/aaronlmatch.github.io/_pages/about.md

 **Happenings**

-October 2022: First paper from my postdoc is out: Match, A., E.P.
+September 2022: First paper from my postdoc is out: Match, A., E.P.
 Gerber, 2022: *Tropospheric expansion under global warming reduces tropical lower stratospheric ozone*.
 Geophysical Research Letters.
 49, 19, 1-12. [doi](https://doi.org/10.1029/2022GL099463)

 August 2022: Presented "Ozone at Spectroclim: Why does ozone have an interior maximum?
 How does ozone respond to global warming?" at _From Spectroscopy to Climate_ hosted by the Princeton University Center for Theoretical Science.